thewca/tnoodle/README.md

 ### "Scramble Program" vs. "Scrambler"

-Officially, `Tnoodle-WCA` is a [scramble program](https://www.worldcubeassociation.org/regulations/#4f), while a [scrambler](https://www.worldcubeassociation.org/regulations/#A2b) is a human.
+Officially, `TNoodle-WCA` is a [scramble program](https://www.worldcubeassociation.org/regulations/#4f), while a [scrambler](https://www.worldcubeassociation.org/regulations/#A2b) is a human.
 It is fine to refer to TNoodle as a "scrambler" colloquially, but please try to use the official convention wherever possible.

 ## Project Details